 Sunday, June 7, 2020

-The ART of John Dickson Carr's THE CROOKED HINGE
+The Cover Art of John Dickson Carr's THE CROOKED HINGE

 Rue Morgue changed owners in 2000 and became High Crimes.
 Then, in yet another sign of America's ever changing culture (some would say diminishing), the brick and mortar portion of the store closed in 2008.
 It's strictly an online business now, though notably one that specializes in signed first editions.

-This is the Harper & Brothers dustjacket that I didn't get with my hardcover edition.
+This is the Harpers dustjacket that I didn't get when I bought my hardcover edition.
 Someday I hope to complete my purchase aesthetically by obtaining a facsimile jacket from dustjackets.com.
 They ship for a mere $26.

-The jacket art was produced by Leo Manso (1914-1993), who studied at the Educational Alliance in New York in 1929 and at the New School for Social Research.
+The jacket art was produced by Leo Manso.
+Manso (1914-1993) studied at the Educational Alliance in New York in 1929 and at the New School for Social Research.
 During the war years he was art director at the World Publishing Company, which published both Tower Books and Forum Books.
 He also provided cover art for most of the major hardcover publishers as well as for Pocket Books and other paperback houses.
-Later in his life he began teaching at the Cooper Union for Advancement of Science and Art, Columbia University, and New York University, while also producing fine art on the side.
+Later in his life he taught at the Cooper Union for Advancement of Science and Art, Columbia University, and New York University, while also producing fine art on the side.

-Some of Leo Manso's paintings, of which he formulated many pieces, are best described as being "abstract impressionism," influenced, according to him, by the natural air, light, color and space of the outdoor world.
+Some of Manso's fine art paintings, of which he formulated many pieces, are best described as being abstract impressionism.
+They were influenced, according to him, by the natural air, light, color and space of the outdoor world.

-Here's the PLOT SYNOPSIS of The Crooked Hinge, as described on the Harper edition jacket flap:
+Here's the PLOT SYNOPSIS of The Crooked Hinge, as described on Harpers' jacket flap:

 "Two men claim the same name and the same estate.
 Each of the two claims that he is Sir John Farnleigh, heir to the richest baronetcy in Kent, who hasn't been seen at his old home for twenty-five years.
 Each of the two men declares that the other is an imposter---and each has proof of it.
 Each tells a different but equally convincing story.